 NOTE 1—An HE AP sets the bit in the TIM element of the Beacon frame that corresponds to the AID of the TWT requesting STA to 1 to indicate the presence of available buffered BUs for the STA (see 11.2.3.7 (Receive operation for STAs in PS mode)).(#20843)

+TGax editor: change NOTE 2 as follows:

-NOTE 2—The TWT responding STA is expected to inform the TWT requesting STA of any critical update (as defined in 11.2.3.15 (TIM Broadcast)) by sending a Management frame to the TWT requesting STA when the STA is in the awake state.(#20837)
+NOTE 2—The TWT responding STA might inform the TWT requesting STA, if it supports TIM Broadcast, of any critical update (as defined in 11.2.3.15 (TIM Broadcast)) by sending a Management frame to the TWT requesting STA when the STA is in the awake state.(#20837)

 An HE STA may tear down an individual TWT agreement by sending a TWT Teardown frame with the Negotiation Type subfield(#20589) set to 0.
 An HE STA may tear down all individual TWT agreements by sending a TWT Teardown frame with the Teardown All TWT field set to 1.